Today's Articles

 On this date, we mark the founding of Alcorn State University in 1871.
 It is among over 100 Historically Black Colleges and Universities (HBCUs) in America.

-Alcorn State University is a public, coeducational institution of higher learning in Lorman, MS. It is a land-grant university consisting of schools of Arts and Sciences, Business, Education and Psychology, Nursing (located in Natchez, MS), and Agriculture and Applied Science.
+Alcorn State University is a public, coeducational institution of higher learning in Lorman, MS. It is a land-grant university consisting of schools of Arts and Sciences, Business, Education and Psychology, Nursing (in Natchez, MS), and Agriculture and Applied Science.
 Additionally, Alcorn offers master’s degree programs in Education and Agriculture.
-Alcorn began with eight faculty members; today, there are more than five hundred faculty and staff members.
+Alcorn began with eight faculty members; today, there are over five hundred faculty and staff members.

 Alcorn State is now fully accredited with seven schools and degree programs in more than 50 areas, including a nursing program, and it will continue to serve the generations to come.
 Its distinct heritage will never be lost.
-Over time, Alcorn has followed a careful plan to retain and build on its students' image and potential, attracting young people who intend to receive a quality education.
-Alcorn has served the state of Mississippi, the nation, and the world for over 145 years. past alumni include Willie Foster, Ethel Sayles, Myrlie Evers Williams, Horace Cayton Sr., and others.
+Over time, Alcorn has planned to retain and build on its students' image and potential, attracting young people who intend to receive a quality education.
+Alcorn has served the state of Mississippi, the nation, and the world for over 145 years.
+Past alumni include Willie Foster, Ethel Sayles, Myrlie Evers Williams, Horace Cayton Sr., and others.

 Reference: